 The Ketchum Manufacturing Company Limited has provided a \$1000.
 Dominion of Canada Bond, the interest on which is to be used for an annual prize available to a Nova Scotia Agricultural College graduate registered in an Animal Science option.
 The prize will be awarded to a worthy student with a satisfactory academic standing.
 Application for this prize must be made to the Registrar before April 15 of the applicant's last year at the Nova Scotia Agricultural College.

 THE LORNE C. CALLBECK PRIZE

-A prize of \$50. is awarded each autumn by Dr. Lorne C. Callbeck to a second year degree student who excels in the first year Plant Science course.
+A prize of \$50. is awarded each autumn by Dr. Lorne C. Callbeck to a second year degree student who excelled in the Plant Science course in his/her first year.

 OF STUDENTS